fangyua666/Regression/README.md

 # Regression
-University of Michigan Stats 413 Code Note, written by Fang Yu
+University of Michigan Stats 413 Code Note, written by Fang Yu.
+See the R Markdown file for the code, you can generate into the form of HTML and PDF.